nicolasmerinian/forest-fires-spread/README.md

 ## Notes

-This is a personal experiment created to explore cellular automata and emergent behaviour.
-The model intentionally favours simplicity over physical realism and should be viewed as a visual simulation rather than an accurate wildfire model.
+This is a personal experiment created to explore cellular automata, emergent behaviour and simulation architecture.

+The model intentionally favours simplicity over physical realism and should be viewed as a visual experiment rather than an accurate wildfire prediction model.